Contents

 If you want the least friction and you can live with a third-party control plane, use Tailscale proper.
 It is the best in class and I still run it for my own laptops.

 If self-hosting the control plane is a hard requirement, the choice is between Headscale (if you’re already deep in the Tailscale ecosystem and want its client features) and Netbird (if you want one coherent, fully open project with a dashboard and policy engine that were designed to be self-hosted from day one).
-For a fresh deployment where I’m doing it all myself, Netbird is the one I reach for — it’s less clever plumbing and more product.
-Just budget an evening for the identity-provider setup, because that’s the part everyone underestimates.
+For a fresh deployment where I’m doing it all myself, Netbird is the one I reach for — it’s less clever plumbing and more product, and the consolidated single-server deployment has made it noticeably less fiddly to stand up than it was a couple of years ago.
+Just budget an evening for the identity-provider setup, because that is the part everyone underestimates, and put a health check on the control plane before you trust it with anything you’d miss at 3am.

 Advertisement